Real-time data visualization: Examples and best practices

 6. Focus on performance, privacy, and resilience

-Streaming data in real time creates pressure on your systems and on your users.
+Streaming and analyzing data in real time creates pressure on your systems and on your users.
 Lag, overload, or data leaks can damage trust quickly.

 That's why successful dashboards for data visualization are built with clear attention to: